SunSh1x03/SunSh1x03/README.md

 I worked on projects with Defense in Depth and Security Solutions for the government and military forces.

-My work focus is on DevSecOps, PenTest Web, PenTest Mobile, and Bug Bounty.
+My work focus is on DevSecOps, PenTest Web and Mobile, and Bug Bounty.